sja58429/molessi_best_practices_2021/README.md

 This repo is currently under development.
 To do a developmental install, download this repo and type 'pip install -e .'

+This package requires the following packages:
+     -numpy
+     -matplot

 ### Copyright

 Copyright (c) 2021, Steven Ayoub